Tejaswini Sawant

-Tejaswini Sawant (born 12 September 1980) is an Indian shooter from the Maharashtrian city of Kolhapur.
-Her father Ravindra Sawant was an officer in the Indian Navy.
+Tejaswini Sawant (born 12 September 1980) is an Indian shooter and Olympian from the Maharashtrian city of Kolhapur.
+In 2010 she became World Champion in the 50 metre prone rifle event.

 Biography

 Tejaswini born to father Ravindra and mother Sunita in Kolhapur.
 She has two younger sisters Anuradha Pitre and Vijaymala Gavali.
-Her father died in February 2010.
+Her father Ravindra Sawant was in the Indian Navy.
+He died in February 2010.
 She started her practice under the coaching of Jaisingh Kusale in Kolhapur.
 She is training under her personal coach Kuheli Gangulee.

 Tejaswini was also appointed as officer on special duty (OSD) in the sports department.
 Tejaswini received the Arjuna award on 29 August 2011.
-Tejasvini Savant got married on 11 Feb 2016 with Well known Social Figure and Builder by profession Sameer Darekar of Pune.
+Sawant married Sameer Darekar on 11 Feb 2016.

 Career

-She earned her Tokyo berth after finishing fifth in the qualifications with a score of 1171 in the final of Asian Championship.
 In 2010 in Munich, Sawant became the world champion in the 50m rifle prone event.

+She earned a quota place for the 2020 Olympic Games in Tokyo after finishing fifth in the 2019 Asian Championships with a score of 1171.

 Sawant represented India at the 9th South Asian Sports Federation Games in 2004 in Islamabad where she helped India win gold medal.